Eagle Mountain, Utah: Climate

 Eagle Mountain's climate varies drastically between the northeastern Ranches area and the southwestern City Center area.
-Despite being further south than Salt Lake City, both areas have cooler temperatures due to sitting at a higher elevation.
-The Ranches section of the city has slightly milder temperatures since it is closer to the moderating impact of the Salt Lake and Utah Valleys as well as the Great Salt Lake, which gives it a climate more similar to Salt Lake City.
+Despite being further south than Salt Lake City, both areas have cooler temperatures, due to sitting at a higher elevation.
+The Ranches section of the city has slightly milder temperatures, since it is closer to the moderating impact of the Salt Lake and Utah Valleys, as well as the Great Salt Lake, which gives it a climate more similar to Salt Lake City.

 The City Center area near Fairfield lies in the Cedar Valley, which cuts that area off from the moderating influence of the Salt Lake Valley and Great Salt lake.
-This causes nights to get significantly colder than in the Ranches but also puts it in a rain shadow causing less precipitation and more sunshine than the Ranches part of the city.
+This causes nights to get significantly colder than in the Ranches, and puts it in a rain shadow, causing less precipitation and more sunshine than the Ranches part of the city.

-Under the Köppen climate classification, the climate of the Ranches area is classified as humid subtropical (Cfa) or hot-summer humid continental (Dfa) depending on which variant of the system is used.
+Within the Köppen climate classification, the climate of the Ranches area is classified as humid subtropical (Cfa) or hot-summer humid continental (Dfa) depending on which variant of the system is used.
 The City Center area is drier and cooler.
 The Köppen classification for this area is cold semi-arid (BSk), although rainfall is nearly enough to classify the area as warm-summer humid continental (Dfb).